joehahn/spark-one-off/README.md

         mlp-demo/elasticmapreduce/$ClusterId/steps/s-something

-5 To clone and push to this repo on master:
+5 To clone and push to this repo on master, with permissions adjusted so that jupyter can also save its notebooks in this directory:

         git config --global user.email "jmh.datasciences@gmail.com"
         git config --global user.name "joehahn"
         git clone https://github.com/joehahn/spark-one-off.git
         chmod 777 spark-one-off
         cd spark-one-off
+        chmod 777 *.ipynb

 6 To regenerate the simulated data: